Cobora2001/DAI_Practical_Work_4/README.md

 https://dai.timou.ch/dashboard/
 ```

-## DNS Zone Configuration
+## DNS and Domain Name Configuration
-It depends on the provider.
-We accessed the domain name provider's website, and we configured the DNS via Infomaniak.
-We added an A record because the server's address is in IPv4.
+The DNS zone configuration depends on the DNS provider you will use.
+In our case we accessed the domain name provider's website (Infomaniak), and configured the DNS through the admin dashboard.
+We added two A records pointing to our server.

-With Traefik, we specify the endpoint for our routers using the configured domain name, which can be changed in the .env file.
-This file contains variable names that we can use.
+One of them will be used for Traefik dashboard and the other one for the api.
+We are using A records because our server's public address is using IPv4.
 Additionally, it may be important to note that this setup requires some basic knowledge of DNS management.
 We chose Infomaniak as it offers reliable DNS hosting services.
-The use of an A record is crucial for directing the domain to the correct IPv4 address of our server.

 In the context of our application, configuring the .env file correctly is vital as it includes environment-specific variables which Traefik uses to route requests to the appropriate containers.
 This setup ensures that our web application is accessible via the chosen domain name and that the routing is handled efficiently.

-Liste des variables :
-todo
+For the app to work properly you may need to change these environments variables to suit your needs :

+- API_DOMAIN_NAME => The api fully qualified domain name

+- TRAEFIK_ACME_EMAIL => The email address provided to Let's Encrypt

+- TRAEFIK_DOMAIN_NAME => The traefik dashboard fully qualified domain name

+- TRAEFIK_IMAGE_VERSION => The image version of traefik (you can keep it to "latest" by default)

 ## Building and Publishing with Docker